amonsoes/online_meetings_/README.md

 - name_of_csv_file: Has to be saved in the '../Saves' Folder.
 Csv File will be plotted on screen

-## Speech Model

-## Visual Model
+## Construction

+the main file is 'main.py'
+to load saved analysis plots call 'plot.py'

+- online_meetings
+    - classes (contains classes for the attention model, plotting and the CNN)
+    - datasets (folder to store the dataset for CNN training)
+    - Saves (folder to store the analysis of earlier meetings)
+    - Online Meetings (folder to store resources for the paper)
+    - network_weights (folder to load the network weights from)

+screen_to_tensor.py is LEGACY

 #### Attention-Model:

-Constructs facial landmarks per face.
+- Constructs facial landmarks per face.
-Measures the attention by looking at the opening ratio of the eye by using EAR
+- Measures the attention by looking at the opening ratio of the eye and the gaze
-EAR: Eye-Aspect-Ratio to measure the opening of the eye
+- EAR: Eye-Aspect-Ratio to measure the opening of the eye

--eye_detection.py
+- GAZE: class stored in classes/gaze_tracking

 ## Visualization